 One of the keys to my success as a chemistry student is my university’s emphasis on conceptual understanding as opposed to rote memorization.
 The development of a sense of intuition based on fundamental principles lends itself greatly to approaching novel problems and serves as a basis from which complex topics are most effectively built.
 Emphasis of this approach is invaluable to many subjects in math and science such as Organic Chemistry, where the large volume of content renders rote memorization impractical and ineffective.

-Elon University - BS, Chemistry
+Undergraduate Degree: Elon University - Bachelor of Science, Chemistry

 Likes to be active, likes sports.
 Plays golf, basketball, involved in intramural sports.
 Movie buff, enjoys watching TV and movie